How Patients Search for Doctors

 The importance of online reviews and recommendations is particularly true in large, transient cities where people frequently move in and out.

 Imagine you just moved to a new city for a job.
 You won’t have the same type of network that can refer you to a specialist.
-If this is the case, your first stop is likely going to be the internet.
+If this is the case, your first stop is likely Google.

-As a doctor or practice administrator, it is important to understand how patients find you online…so you can adapt your marketing strategy accordingly.
+As a doctor or practice administrator, it’s important to understand how patients find you online…so you can adapt your marketing strategy accordingly.

 Note: When we talk about online search, we really mean Google.